Getaway in Stockholm: Background

 The series was the main reason Stockholm was included in the video game Project Gotham Racing 2 and is mainly influenced by the legendary short film C'était un rendez-vous.

-Critique on authenticity

-In an interview with PB motorcycling magazine, Patrik Fürstenhoff, Swedish Wheelie Team Member and widely accepted as the Ghost Rider himself, had this to say:

-We saw a movie called 'Getaway in Stockholm', which is a car chase movie.
-But it's all made up.
-We couldn't believe the world was raving about it.
-The policeman was actually a body builder, he even had baggy pants on.
-It wasn't real.
-There's a hardcore group of riders and drivers in Stockholm who do this for real, but yet the "Getaway in Stockholm" movie was a rental car pretending to be a police car and it was all in the middle of the night with empty roads.
-You can print this; it was shit.
-And we made up the Ghost Rider as a big 'you suck' to the car guys.

-It is highly likely that the movie Fürstenhoff saw was the first one of the Getaway in Stockholm series.
-While the authenticity of the police car in the first film is questionable, in the later parts many are captured on the video less than one car-length away.
-As a response to Fürstenhoff's critique, Getaway in Stockholm 8 features some motorcycle scenes and some humorous scenes making fun of the Ghost Rider.

 Public response

 The movie series gained negative public attention in Finland in the aftermath of a traffic accident that took place on 13 August 2002.
 A local importer of the Getaway in Stockholm movies killed a nine-year-old girl by running over her with his car in Munkkivuori, Helsinki.
 The driver of the tuned Audi S3 (8L) car was reportedly speeding.